bgaber/multi-cloud/README.md

       * IAM Policy json file for S3 Get Object, Put Object and Put Object ACL
       * Environment variables for S3 upload bucket name and region name in the config.json file
   * the second Lambda function that is triggered by S3 whenever a picture is uploaded and then communicates with the GCP Vision to perform the Image Recognition and outputs the GCP Vision image analysis results to CloudWatch Logs and will be sent to Azure CosmosDB NoSQL tasks.

+These tasks were implemented on GCP and Azure:
 * Configured the GCP Vision Image Recognition Service
+* Configured the Azure CosmosDB NoSQL database

 It was necesary to register a DNS domain name with Route 53 and use the CloudFront CDN in order to use the navigator.mediaDevices Mozilla Web API which provides access to connected media input devices like cameras and microphones, as well as screen sharing.